What is AEPS and Why is it Important for You?

 Getting a Mini Statement

-A mini statement gives you a quick of your last few banking transactions.
-It helps you see recent activities in your account, like money coming in or going out.
+A mini statement provides a quick overview of your last few banking transactions.
+It helps you see recent activities in your account, such as deposits and withdrawals.

 Keeping Your Iris Scan Banking Safe